Nemotron ColEmbed V2: Top-Performing Late Interaction Embedding Models for Visual Document Retrieval

 \subsection{\emph{llama-nemotron-colembed-vl-3b-v2} Architecture}

-Our \emph{llama-nemotron-colembed-vl-3b-v2} late-interaction VLM embedding model is based on NVIDIA Eagle 2 vision-language model~\cite{eagle, eagle25}, extending its first version \cite{xu2025llama}.
+Our \emph{llama-nemotron-colembed-vl-3b-v2} late-interaction VLM embedding model is based on NVIDIA Eagle 2 vision-language model~\cite{eagle, eagle25}.
+It uses the same architecture as its first version \emph{llama-nemoretriever-colembed-3b-v1} \footnote{The \emph{llama-nemotron-colembed-vl-3b-v2} is trained with 50\% more data than its former version (v1), including 115k augmented queries translated to different languages.}\cite{xu2025llama}.
 These models adopt dynamic image tiling to support inputs of varying resolutions, and employ a carefully curated data strategy that improves multimodal learning.
 These design choices enable Eagle 2 models to achieve state-of-the-art results on several multimodal benchmarks, providing a solid foundation for retrieval tasks.
 We initialize our model from an internal pre-trained Eagle 2 VLM that uses SigLip 2 \cite{siglip} as the image encoder and Llama 3.2 3B \cite{dubey2024llama} as the LLM backbone.

 Regarding the dynamic tiling mechanism, the \texttt{max\_input\_tiles} parameter is used to control the number of tiles produced from each image.
 Each image tile generates 256 visual tokens.
 For training, we set \texttt{max\_input\_tiles = 2} (including an additional thumbnail tile from the full page) to maintain memory efficiency, as increasing it to 4 did not yield performance gains.
 During inference, we set \texttt{max\_input\_tiles = 8} to allow for finer visual granularity.